oldboldpilot/fastestjsoninthewest/README.md

 ## 📜 License

-MIT License - See LICENSE file for details
+BSD 4-Clause License with advertising clause - See LICENSE_BSD_4_CLAUSE file for details

+The license requires that redistributions in binary form include the following notice in documentation or prominent display:
+> This product includes software developed by Olumuyiwa Oluwasanmi.

 ## 👥 Author